I love Harlow. I champion Harlow. I fight for Harlow. I work hard for Harlow.

 It has been an honour to represent Harlow and the villages in Parliament since 2010.
 Every day I work hard for our community and to deliver on my pledges.

 As a politician, I believe in keeping promises made to our community.
 In the 2019 election, I promised to get Brexit done.
 We did that by leaving the EU on 31 January 2020 and securing a Free Trade Agreement on 31 December 2020 - taking back control of our money, laws, borders, waters and trade.

 By delivering on the referendum result, we can now focus on your priorities and that is what I work hard to do every day.

 I was born with a walking disability, a form of cerebral palsy known as spastic diplegia.
 Yet, thanks to an extraordinary professor at Great Ormond Street Hospital, having numerous leg operations and going to that hospital week after week as a child, I managed not only to walk, but over thirty years later, to achieve my childhood dream of serving my local community in Parliament.

 The chance that was given to me by Great Ormond Street Hospital ignited my love for the NHS.
 It is why, as MP for Harlow since 2010, I have worked continuously to strengthen our NHS.

-We are lucky to have such beautiful villages in our community and I cherish them.
-That includes protecting our environment so we leave our community in a better place for future generations.
+I cherish the beautiful villages that we are so lucky to have in our community - that includes protecting our environment so we leave our villages in a better place for future generations.

 One of my top priorities has been ensuring residents keep more of their hard-earned money by cutting the cost of living.
 That means lower taxes for lower earners and higher wages.